rmoriz/unspam/README.md

 91.235.208.0/22          REJECT
 ```

-All announed prefixes of that spam ISP will be looked up using the [RIPE.net RESTful looking glass](https://stat.ripe.net/docs/data_api) .
-Your optional message will appear right behind the net so you can easily paste/add this to your postfix client_checks file.
+All announed prefixes of that spam ISP will be looked up using the [RIPE.net RESTful looking glass](https://stat.ripe.net/docs/data_api).
+Your optional message will appear right behind the net so you can easily paste/add this to your postfix client_checks file or wrap some shell commands around it.

 You can use an IP-Address or AS-number to lookup the result.